Metric reconstruction and the Hamiltonian for eccentric, precessing binaries in the small-mass-ratio limit

 We now turn our attention to evaluating the infinite-time integrals in Eq.~\eqref{eqn:z}.
-In the case of singly-periodic orbits, \eqref{eqn:z} reduces to common expressions in the literature.
+In the case of singly periodic orbits, \eqref{eqn:z} reduces to common expressions in the literature.
 More explicitly, if the small body's motion satisfies the periodic conditions

 then we have